 If you haven’t read Neil Strauss’s book “The Game: Penetrating the Secret Society of Pickup Artists,” do yourself a favor and pick it up immediately.
 Although the story is based around Neil’s life as a pick-up artist the life lessons learned in the book are unbelievably powerful.

-The book covers habits that would seem to be common sense and Neil himself likes to say they should have been taught to us in school.
-Yet so many of us are not practicing them either because we don’t know how or we’re unaware of just how valuable they truly are.
+The book covers common sense habits that should have been taught to us in school.
+Yet so many of us are not practicing them either because we don’t know how or we’re unaware of just how valuable they are.

-The book isn’t really about picking up women at all, it’s about developing the habits, skills, and confidence that lead to you living a better life.
-One that isn’t boring, is full of excitement, personal growth, and constant learning about not only the self but others as well.
+The book isn’t really about picking up women at all, it’s about developing the habits, skills, and confidence that lead to living a better life.
+One that isn’t boring, is full of excitement, personal growth, and constant learning about yourself and others.

-Instead of a pick-up artists manifesto I consider it a lifestyle guide that helps you to uncover the person you truly are, what you want out of your life, and how to get those things.
-Below you’ll find the most valuable, practical, and easy to implement advice from the book and it all starts with….
+Instead of a pick-up artists manifesto I consider it a lifestyle guide that helps you uncover the real you, what you want out of your life, and how to get those things.
+Below you’ll find the most valuable, practical, and easy to implement tips from the book.